-DECEMBER 31, 2021
+DECEMBER 31, 2022

 Centre for ADHD Awareness, Canada (the organization) is incorporated in Canada without share capital under the Canada Not-for-profit Corporations Act.
 The organization is exempt from income tax in Canada as a registered charitable organization under Section 149(1)(F) of the Income Tax Act (Canada).
-The organization's registered charitable status is effective January 13, 2020.